wjwwen/timeseries/README.md

 ```

 ## Check for Stationarity
-Stationary: if its statistical properties like mean, variance, and autocorrelation do not change over time <br>
+> Stationary: if its statistical properties like mean, variance, and autocorrelation do not change over time <br>
-Non-stationary: trends and economic cycles <br>
+Non-stationary: trends and economic cycles <br><br>
 As most time series forecasting models use stationarity - and mathematical transformations related to it - in order to make predictions, we need to **stationarize** to fit the model. <br>

 ## Augmented Dickey-Fuller (ADF) Test